-The Selinda Canoe Trail is a 4-day and 3-night adventure along the Selinda Spillway - the waterway linking Botswana's Okavango Delta and Linyanti and Kwando water systems.
+The Selinda Canoe Trail is a 5-day and 4-night adventure along the Selinda Spillway - the waterway linking Botswana's Okavango Delta and Linyanti and Kwando water systems.
 This is the ideal setting for Botswana's leading canoeing and walking safari, hosting a mere eight guests on each departure.
 The Trail hearkens back to the spirit of safaris of old, when days were spent on impromptu exploration and each night was spent camping along the banks of a river.
 Today, this experience can be enjoyed on the Selinda Canoe Trail.

 The high rains of the 2009 wet season resulted in epic floodwaters.
 For the first time in nearly three decades the Selinda Spillway flowed in full, connecting these two ancient waterways.
 Then, the ample rains of the first half of 2010 and 2011 ensured that the Selinda Spillway continued to flow.
 The headwaters met again in early May 2010, three months earlier than in 2009, and even earlier the following year in March 2011.
-2012 is set to be just as bountiful with earlier departure dates announced.

 The Trail begins roughly 45 kilometers downstream from Selinda Camp, northeast of the Okavango Delta.
 We explore the Selinda Spillway eastward following this meandering route through the 320,000-acre Selinda Reserve.
 We complete the journey close to the convergence of the Linyanti and Kwando waterways.